Bulk Universality for Unitary Matrix Models

 where

-In accordance with \eqref{UC}, limiting local distributions of eigenvalues do not depend on potential $V$ in \eqref{Model}, modulo some weak condition (see Theorem \ref{MainThm}).
-The conjecture of universality of all correlation functions was suggested by Dyson (see \cite{Dy:62}) in early 60-th who proved \eqref{UC} - \eqref{sin} for $V\left(x\right)=0$.
-First rigorous proofs for Hermitian matrix models with non quadratic $V$ appeared only in 90-th.
+By \eqref{UC}, the limiting local distributions of eigenvalues do not depend on potential $V$ in \eqref{Model}, modulo some weak condition (see Theorem \ref{MainThm}).
+The conjecture of universality of all correlation functions was suggested by F.J.~Dyson (see \cite{Dy:62}) in the early 60s who proved \eqref{UC}--\eqref{sin} for $V\left(x\right)=0$.
+First rigorous proofs for Hermitian matrix models with nonquadratic $V$ appeared only in the 90s.
 The case of general $V$ which is locally $C^3$ function was studied in \cite{Pa-Sh:97}.
 The case of real analytic potential $V$ was studied in \cite{De:99}, where the asymptotics of orthogonal polynomials were obtained.
-For unitary matrix models bulk universality was proved for $V=0$ (see \cite{Dy:62}) and in the case of a linear $V$ (see \cite{Jo:98}).
+For unitary matrix models the bulk universality was proved for $V=0$ (see \cite{Dy:62}) and in the case of a linear $V$ (see \cite{Jo:98}).